CDRH/orchid/docs/facets.md

 `search_filter` - Enables use of facets as search filters on search pages.

 `translate` - Enables translation of the facet values in addition to the facet's label.

+## Translations

-These translations may be defined inside any YAML file in `config/locales/` with the following format for each language:
+Facet translations may be defined inside any YAML file in `config/locales/` with the following format:

 ```yaml
 [language]: